officialgazette/publication-standard/README.md

 ### Tenant-specific configurations
 Publishers of an official gazette should be able to configure their publication types autonomously.
 The exchange of this configuration should also be standardized.
 These configurations include in particular
-  - Assignment and editing of preconfigured default publication types from the term database
+  - Assignment and editing of preconfigured default publication types from the terms catalogue
   - Individualization of publication type naming
-  - Individualization of term naming
+  - The possibility to customize the terms of the publication elements by the tenant (n.b.: in the current solution these terms can be edited by publishing entities when creating the publication)
+  - A Link to a page with further information on the publication type (description, sample publication, etc.)
+  - Text for the individual notification elements (default content) should be provided
   - Legal remedies of the specific publication types
+  - Which publication fees apply
-  - Publication period
+  - The publication period
+  - The publication interval (on which days of the week a publication should be published)
-  - Archiving requirements
+  - Archiving requirements (Is a publication worthy of archiving or can it be deleted)
+  - May published publications be obtained via API
+  - Which elements should be worthy of protection (e.g. which elements may not be available via API, usually personal data)
+  - It should be displayed which official gazettes also use a certain publication type (including external official gazettes)
+  - Further publication type-specific settings

 An example of a current client-specific configuration (Canton Valais) can be found [here](https://amtsblattportal.ch/terms/kabvs)